segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/shopify-fueled/index.md

 With Fueled, Shopify merchants can implement Segment event tracking in minutes — without writing any code.

-**Shopify merchants can try our Segment integration for free for 15 days.**
+**Shopify merchants can try Fueled's Segment integration free for 15 days.**

 This integration is maintained by[Fueled](https://fueled.io){:target="_blank"}.
 [Contact the Fueled Support team](mailto:support@fueled.io) with any questions.